andreivcodes/andreiv.com/src/content/projects/proposals.app.md

 - **Consul** for service discovery with WAN federation
 - **Nomad** for container orchestration across all three sites
 - **Tailscale** VPN connecting everything securely
+- **Cloudflared** Zero Trust tunnel for anything that needs to be exposed publicly, like the frontend.

 The database layer uses PostgreSQL 17 with Patroni for automatic failover.
 If the primary database in Romania fails, Germany takes over in about 30 seconds.
 Each datacenter has its own read replica for local-first performance.